Two bills passed Louisiana's 2026 legislative session that directly impact your ability to hire and retain workers without exploding your labor costs.

 The Workers' Comp Reform: What Changed

 The 2026 reform tightens return-to-work protocols and accelerates claims resolution.
-The cost reduction comes from two sources: faster claims closure reduces attorney fees and extended disability costs, and stronger employer return-to-work rights reduce the duration of modified-duty periods.
+Faster claims closure reduces attorney fees and disability costs.

 The 8–12% cost reduction from NCCI data is a composite average.
-Businesses with high historical claim rates see the largest benefit.
-Businesses in low-risk industries (professional services, office environments) see smaller absolute savings but still benefit from the administrative streamlining.
+Businesses with high claim rates see the largest benefit.

 How to Apply for BayouWorks: A Practical Guide